vitaliihonta/zio-temporal/docs/src/main/mdoc/workflows/signals.md

 } yield ()
 ```

-Important notes:
+- **Reminder: you must always** wrap the query method invocation into `ZWorkflowStub.signal` method.
+  - `paymentWorkflow.confirmPayment(code = "1234")` invocation would be re-written into an untyped Temporal's signal invocation

-- Due to Java SDK implementation, it's not allowed to just invoke the signal method directly: this will throw an
+  - A direct method invocation will throw an exception
-  exception
 - Reminder: signalling workflow state = calling a remote server
-- Those, you should wrap the signal method invocation into a `ZWorkflowStub.signal` block